 Meet Delaware's Stream Stewards

-Citizen scientists share a passion for nature and clean water.
+Community scientists share a passion for nature and clean water.

 No matter the weather, at least once a month Rob Tuttle and Jeff Chambers meet at Ramsey Run, a gurgling brook in the Beaver Valley unit of First State National Historical Park (FRST) in north Wilmington.
-They’re both citizen scientists with The Nature Conservancy’s Stream Stewards project and they’re here to record water quality data and collect water samples.
+They’re both community scientists with The Nature Conservancy’s Stream Stewards project and they’re here to record water quality data and collect water samples.

 Stream Stewards are volunteers trained to collect water quality data from the streams that flow through FRST into Brandywine Creek, the sole source of Wilmington’s drinking water.

 Rob and Jeff park along the edge of Ramsey Road, nestled between gently rolling hills.
 As they grab their equipment and walk to their data collection site they sometimes hear the distinct call of a belted kingfisher.

 While many Stream Stewards do not come from backgrounds in the sciences, some have applied their wealth of technical expertise to expand the program’s impact.
 Rob spent most of his career working for Siemens in software and systems.
 After retiring, he knew he wanted to spend more time volunteering and he also enjoyed spending time outdoors.

 “I have a desire to help, to do the most good for the most people for the most generations,” Rob says.
 “I decided that spending my time on water quality improvement would serve that philosophy.”